Galveston Diet: Macros, Meal Plans & Food Lists

 *A quick note about the Galveston diet macro calculations

-Researchers don't know how many calories fiber provides, but most nutrition scientists will tell you that the number is not zero and the type of fiber matters.
+Researchers don't know how many calories fiber provides, but most nutrition scientists will tell you that the number is not zero, and the type of fiber matters.
 Soluble fiber probably contributes about 2.3 calories per gram.
-Non-soluble fiber may contribute anywhere from one to zero calories, according to a 2019 study published in the Journal of Nutrition and Metabolism.
-When you subtract fiber grams from total carb grams to get net carbs, you assume that all fiber contributes zero calories.
+Non-soluble fiber may contribute anywhere from zero to one calorie, according to a 2019 study published in the Journal of Nutrition and Metabolism.
+(4) When you subtract fiber grams from total carb grams to get net carbs, you assume that all fiber contributes zero calories.
 But, as you can see, that isn’t necessarily true.

-For these reasons, the FDA, the American Diabetes Association, and nutrition organizations and experts worldwide suggest counting total carbs, not net carbs.
+For these reasons, the FDA, the American Diabetes Association, nutrition organizations, and experts worldwide suggest counting total carbs, not net carbs.
 So, you’ll see the total carbs listed above in addition to net carbs.

 Whether or not this macro diet for menopause is right for you depends on several factors, including your starting point.
 If you already include some of the anti-inflammatory foods in your diet and if you already avoid some of the contraindicated foods, then you might be able to ease into this plan and see results.
 However, for some people, it may be too aggressive of a dietary shift to maintain.
 Going on and off a diet is never a good idea and can mess with your metabolism.